bbe2/portfolio/README.md

 >>>>>>> volunteer
 >>>>>>>> references and recommendations

-**Skills + Key offerings,**
-> Apply principles and theory to implement diverse methods to focus learning media.
+**Key offerings include,**
->> Draw upon deep experience collaborating with technical staff to grok software.
+> Draw upon deep experience collaborating with technical staff to grok software.
->>> Apply scientific editing training to ensure continuity and software constructs across scripts and media.
+>> Apply scientific editing training to ensure continuity and software constructs across scripts and media.
->>>> Proven skills in partnering with leadership to intuit goals and perform a need analysis.
+>>> Proven skills in partnering with leadership to intuit goals and perform a need analysis.